-The global recloser market size was evaluated at USD 1.75 billion in 2022 and it is expected to hit around USD 3.02 billion by 2032, poised to grow at a CAGR of 5.62% during the forecast period from 2023 to 2032.
+The global recloser market size is estimated at USD 1.95 billion in 2024 and is anticipated to reach around USD 3.38 billion by 2034, expanding at a CAGR of 5.62% between 2024 and 2034.

 The recloser market is all about creating, distributing, and using reclosers.
 Reclosers are devices that help manage electrical power distribution systems by detecting and fixing faults on overhead power lines.
 They can stop and restart the flow of power automatically, reducing the need for manual fixing and minimizing interruptions in the power supply.